 In our review of applications from international citizens and applications from all transfer students, we will consider a student's financial need in our admissions decision making.
 Students who are not U.S. citizens or permanent residents are considered international students for financial aid purposes.
 Barnard is able to assist a small number of international citizens who are first-year applicants and are aware that need may be a factor in our review of these applications.
 Barnard is unable to assist international transfer students.

-When considering transfer students who are US Citizens or Permanent Residents, Barnard has limited funding available and we are again aware of financial need when reviewing admissions applications.
-Spring transfers are not eligible for Barnard College grant aid.
-Spring transfers are only eligible to apply for federal and state aid.
+When considering transfer students who are US Citizens or Permanent Residents, Barnard has limited funding available and we are sensitive to financial need when reviewing admissions applications.
 Fall transfers are reviewed with an awareness that need may be a factor in a student’s ability to attend are are eligible for both Barnard College grant aid and for federal and state aid.
+Barnard is able to award a moderate number of Fall transfer students with need-based aid (grants and/or loans).
+Spring transfers are not eligible for Barnard College grant aid and are only eligible to apply for federal and state aid.

 For all students, Barnard remains committed to meeting full demonstrated need.